In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Start cooking your protein

 In a wok or large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add your protein and season lightly with salt and pepper and the five-spice powder.
-Cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 2 minutes for shrimp or tofu, 2 to 3 minutes for meat strips, and 3 to 5 minutes for ground meat.
+Cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 2 minutes for shrimp, 2 to 3 minutes for meat strips, and 3 to 5 minutes for ground meat.
 Using a slotted spoon, transfer your protein to a paper-towel-lined plate to drain.
 Do not clean the pan.
 Meanwhile, start preparing the vegetables.

 Prep the vegetables